WebsiteBaker-modules/anynews/README.md

 # cwsoft-anynews module for CMS WebsiteBaker 2.8.x
 The code snippet `cwsoft-anynews` (short form Anynews) is designed to fetch news entries from the [WebsiteBaker CMS](http://www.websitebaker2.org) news module.
-Just call the cwsoft-anynews function `displayNewsItems();` where you want the news output to appear on your frontend.
+Just call the cwsoft-anynews function `displayNewsItems();` respective where you want the news output to appear on your frontend.
 Optional function parameters, HTML templates, content placeholders and CSS definitions allows you to style the news output the way you want.
 The cwsoft-anynews snippet ships with four templates - including two jQuery sliding effects - ready to use out of the box.

 Power users define their own placeholders containing information extracted from the short and/or long news module description.
 Mastering cwsoft-anynews is possible - but requires you to study the information provided in the section [Customize](https://github.com/cwsoft/wb-cwsoft-anynews#customize).